 @ Small War Council yesterday, I kicked off a thread The Dumbness of Oneness.
-While readers will, I’m sorry, have to pop over to Small Wars to view the original post and subsequent comments, the short version is that I am challenging the industrial age mentality that is still so evident in much of our thinking, even after eight and a half years, 5000+ combat casualties and thousands of civilian victims of this ‘new war’ against takfiri jihadists of all races, religions and persuasions.
+Readers will, I’m sorry, have to pop over to Small Wars to view the original post and subsequent comments [edit: not anymore: PDFs below].
+The short version is that I am challenging the industrial age mentality that is still so evident in much of our thinking, even after eight and a half years, 5000+ combat casualties and thousands of civilian victims of this ‘new war’ against takfiri jihadists of all races, religions and persuasions.

 I surf the Get Frank site periodically, mainly because it has good competitions, and came across this editorial item Schama on New Zealand.
 In summarising, it states “…but beyond that, these people see only money.
 They measure the worth of a society solely in terms of GDP.
 As a result, they are utterly blind to our real achievements, and place no value on them…” This is not simply a question of core values although they are part of it.
 It is about remembering what is important in maintaining, nurturing and evolving the art of war…for there will come a time when we will face a foe is both prepared to and capable of going toe to toe with us in real War…where the blandness of oneness will be exposed at what cost?

 Edit: 20 Nov 2018.
 The original Get Frank article is gone but I found a similarly-themed article from Simon Schama from the same period that also notes the value of diversity to New Zealand.